 We use the funding at WIA to provide extra Mathematics and English lessons.
 Additional staffing at Year 7 within the curriculum allows students to be taught in ability sets in Mathematics which enables the classroom teacher to target students’ abilities and in turns allows them to make rapid progression in their first year.

 There are 12 sets in Mathematics at WIA and this has proven to be a successful way in embedding the key skills that are needed to allow the rapid progression throughout the key stage.
 Key Stage 3 at WIA is again a three year key stage.
-From September 2015, the number of lessons taught in Mathematics will increase from 7 to 9.

 For the funding premium students we also offer an information evening each year for parents.
-The HLTA also works on providing additional assessment and feedback to the teacher and students on the progress of students relating to the skills that are most crucial for success in maths.
+The TA also works on providing additional assessment and feedback to the teacher and students on the progress of students relating to the skills that are most crucial for success in maths.

 Click here for information about Pupil Premium